 The Practical Action approach to its work is sees technology as a vital contributor to people's livelihoods – but defines ‘technology’ as including the physical infrastructure, machinery and equipment, and the associated knowledge and skills, and the capacity to organize and use all of these.

 Practical Action works in partnerships at all levels to enable women and men to access new and improved technologies and to make informed choices from the range of technical options available to them.
 It seeks further to empower women and men to change in their favour the institutions, policy processes, legal standards and development decisions that affect their lives – building from the local to the national and international levels.

 Practical Action gains knowledge and experience through practical projects with local partners.
 We combine our learning with partners with research and best practice around the world.
 While our practical work is at a local level we aim to maximise our impact on poverty reduction by informing and influencing the national and international practices and policies that affect the lives of women and men living in poverty.

 Practical Action was founded by radical economist and philosopher, Dr. EF Schumacher, author of Small is Beautiful.

 Born in Bonn, Germany in 1911 Fritz Schumacher emigrated to England in 1936 to contribute his skills to the building of a caring socialist economy.
 He soon won the admiration of fellow economists Keynes, Beveridge and Cripps and from 1950 to 1970 held the post of Economic Advisor to the National Coal Board.

-In 1965 Dr Schumacher, together with three friends, founded the Intermediate Technology Development Group, with the aim of propagating approaches to managing technical change that are effective in enabling people with few resources to work their own way out of poverty.
+In 1965 Dr Schumacher, together with three friends, founded the Intermediate Technology Development Group (later renamed Practical Action) with the aim of propagating approaches to managing technical change that are effective in enabling people with few resources to work their own way out of poverty.